vsrinivas/fuchsia/lib/escher/README.md

  * Light diffusion
  * Lens effect

+## Building for Fuchsia
+Escher is part of the default Fuchsia build.
+The "waterfall" demo is installed as `system/apps/waterfall`.

-## Building
+## Building for Linux
-Escher requires Vulkan, and currently only builds on Linux.
-In order to build Escher, you need to:
+Escher can also build on Linux.
+In order to do so, you need to:
   * install build dependencies
   ```
   sudo apt install libxinerama-dev libxrandr-dev libxcursor-dev libx11-xcb-dev libx11-dev mesa_common_dev